mollie/mollie-api-python/v3-api-changes.md

 | ------------|-----------------|-----------------|-------|
 | Get client | `client.clients.get(:client_id)` | `client.clients.get(:client_id)` | No changes |
 | List clients | `client.clients.list()` | `client.clients.list()` | No changes |

-## Proposed solution

-- We will refactor the library and example code to use the interface described above.
-- We will provide a document describing all old and new uses of the Client API, like the example listings above.
-This will make it easier for users to update their code.
-- We release the new code with a major version bump (from 2.x to 3.0), with clear Release notes, so everybody will be aware of the changes.